adambard/learnxinyminutes-docs/gdscript2.html.markdown

 ## Type hints

-GDScript can optionally use static typing.
+GDScript can optionally use static typing, for both code clarity and performance benefits.

 ```nim
 extends Node